Tag Archives: mule deer

 Blessings in Disguise: A deer hunting story

-This was originally written in October 2011
+This deer hunting story was originally written in October 2011

 As some of you may or may not recall, after a lot of health problems and a Kidney transplant, I took my Dad hunting with us this year.
 He drew a cow elk tag, and a Buck tag, myself and my brothers had similar tags to go along.

 Well, this year things were a bit off.
 Everything that has ever worked for me in the past didn’t work, we were always in the wrong place or something else happened to screw it up.
 My elk hunting honey hole seemed to have plenty of elk, but never any close enough for Dad to feel comfortable with.
-We usually get a bull or two, and always the cows.
-But this year we didn’t get a thing, I felt horrible because Dad was so excited to go, and there was simply nothing that could be done.
-We still had as good a time as we could, and enjoyed the time out.

 After a dismal elk hunt, the deer hunt started.
 I had high hopes, but I was worried after the elk hunt turned out to be a bust.

 The deer hunt turned out to be quite the same, the first four days we didn’t even see a buck.
 I gave up on that spot and we left and headed home, I asked Dad if he wanted to try another spot a little closer to home.
 The next day we went to another of my old standby hunting spots, that was a bad move.
 Not only did we not see a single deer but on our way out, we were climbing up an ugly hill on the 4wheelers and Dad hit a rock just right and knocked his machine over.
 His pride and joy Grizzly rolled over the top of him and end over end for a hundred yards or so until it luckily stopped in a tree.
-Had it not it would have been gone forever.
-I stopped to see what was keeping him, and I thought for sure he was dead when I heard his bike rolling down the mountain behind me.
-He wasn’t hurt too bad, just scratched up and a bit bloody.
-I was working in a panic to get his bike out, gather his stuff that was scattered all over the hillside, including his broken rifle, just in case he needed medical attention, but by the time we got out it was pretty clear that he was gonna be ok.
-After that mess, Dad was pretty much out of excitement for hunting, and I had pretty much given up as well.

 My brother in law called me Friday night and asked me if I wanted to go out with him Saturday morning, I didn’t know what to expect but I knew I’d never get a deer sitting home doing honey do’s.